-Based on the knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified any material misstatements in the directors' report.
+Based on the knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified any material misstatements in the Trustee's Report.

-We have nothing to report in respect of our obligation under the Companies Act 2014 to report to you if, in our opinion, the disclosures of director's remuneration and transactions specified by sections 305 to 312 of the Act are not made.
+We have nothing to report in respect of our obligations under the Companies Act 2014 to report to you if, in our opinions, the disclosures of the directors remuneration and transactions specified by sections 305 to 312 of the Act are not made.